1990 Acura Integra RS “The A Car”

 This daily driver gets Addy Krider to school and cheer practice everyday.
 It was “borrowed” by her dad and run in the 2016 opener of the Optima Search for the Ultimate Street Car.

 This “B Car” for “Back Up Car” has been hit more times than our destruction derby ride.
 Built as a parts car for the Honda Challenge series, this car has seen more time on the track, and shamefully off the track, than the “Hero” car a couple of seasons.

 This car just keeps getting faster and faster as it is modified and adjusted.
 Here you can see it flying up the mountain during the Hooopa Hillclimb.

 1992 Nissan Sentra SE-R “The 33 Car”

-This car earned the team the National Auto Sport Association (NASA) Western Endurance Racing Championship (WERC) E3 Class Championship.
+This car earned the team the National Auto Sport Association (NASA) Western Endurance Racing Championship (WERC) E3 Class Championship in 2010.
 It is a mouth full of a title to state, however it is appropriate, as winning a season long endurance racing championship is A LOT of racing.
 This car survived the 25 Hours of Thunderhill twice.

 1991 Acura Integra “The Pizza Car”

 This is the “Big Sausage Pizza Delivery” car that the team won the 14 Hours of Buttonwillow with, as well as 24 Hours of LeMons class wins, and was famously rolled over during the last lap of a race.

 Multiple time San Francisco Region STS Champion and daily driver for Randy Krider of Bay Ex Delivery.